 The table below summarizes the information given in this article so you can more easily decide between clear and invisible braces.

-On balance, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find Invisalign the most suitable, efficient, and convenient option.
+On balance, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find clear aligners like Invisalign the most suitable, efficient, and convenient option.
 Not only are the clear aligners very hard to spot, they are also removable and usually cost less or the same as fixed ceramic braces.

 - Alternative styles of brace including “hidden” lingual braces